Liam Brady: Club career

 That season, Arsenal reached the Cup Winners' Cup final (losing to Valencia on penalties), having beaten Juventus 2–1 over two legs in the semi-finals.
 Brady's performance in the tie impressed the Italian giants and in the 1980 close season they signed him for just over £500,000, becoming the first foreign player to sign for the club since the Italian borders were re-opened for foreign transfers in 1980.
 He is remembered as one of Arsenal's all-time greats, playing 307 matches for the Gunners, scoring 59 goals and setting up many more.

 Brady spent two seasons with Juventus, wearing the number 10 shirt, and picking up two Italian Championship medals, in 1981 and 1982; Brady scored the only goal (a penalty) in the 1–0 win against Catanzaro that won the 1982 title.
+After the arrival of Michel Platini in summer 1982, Brady moved to Sampdoria, allowing him to take the number 10 shirt and team up with Trevor Francis.
+Brady moved on after two years in which Sampdoria failed to finish higher than sixth place, and went on to play for Internazionale (1984–1986).
+At the San Siro, Brady teamed up with Karl-Heinz Rummenigge, reaching a UEFA Cup semi-final and a third place finish domestically, but failed to win any major honours.
+In 1986, Brady joined Ascoli, where his career in Italy reached a sour conclusion.
+A year spent arguing over failed payments of wages with club president Costantino Rozzi, marked the end of what was a much celebrated chapter of his career.

-After the arrival of Michel Platini in summer 1982, Brady moved to Sampdoria, and went on to play for Internazionale (1984–1986) and Ascoli (1986–1987), before returning to London in March 1987, for a transfer fee of £100,000, to play for West Ham United, where he scored 10 goals in 119 games in all competitions.
+Brady, at the age of 31, returned to London in March 1987, for a transfer fee of £100,000, to play for West Ham United, where he scored 10 goals in 119 games in all competitions.
 He was a member of the side relegated from the First Division in 1989 and played one season in the Second Division before finally retiring as a player in 1990.
 His last game came on 5 May 1990, a 4–0 home win against Wolverhampton Wanderers, a game in which he scored.

 International career

 Brady made his debut for Ireland on 30 October 1974, in a 3–0 win against the Soviet Union at Dalymount Park in a European Championship qualifier.

 Brady has claimed his favourite international goal was that against Brazil in 1987.

 Due to a suspension accrued before Euro 88 he was not eligible to play within the tournament.
 During qualification for Italia 90 Brady retired from the international game.
-As Ireland got to the World Cup he declared himself available to play once again.
+As Ireland got to the World Cup for the first time ever he declared himself available to play once again.
 However, Jack Charlton went on to declare that only those who played in the qualifiers would make the trip to Italy.

-He won 72 international caps for the Republic of Ireland with 70 within the starting line-up, scoring 9 goals.
+He won 72 international caps for the Republic of Ireland with 70 within the starting line-up, scoring nine goals.